remind101/stacker_tutorials/part1/part1.md

 The `stacks` block is where the configuration for each stack is stored, `stacks` is a list with each list item being a seperate stack.

 Every stack (collection of aws resources) has 3 mandatory parameters.
 The `name` is used along with the `namespace` to create a unique identifier for each stack.
-The `class_path` is the location of the template that will be used to create resources, we have created a stacker_blueprints repo which contains templates for many commonly created resources but you can easily create your own.
+The `class_path` is the location of the blueprint (a blueprint is a python class which defines which AWS resources will be created for a stack, we will talk about this in more detail later).
+We have created a stacker_blueprints repo which contains templates for many commonly created resources but you can easily create your own.
 The `variables` is used indicate configuration options for the template, you can see variables a stack accepts by looking at the template that the stack is using.
 For now, we won't have any custom configuration for our bucket and just leave it empty.

 ### The Environment File